 According to the World Health Organization's recommendations for physical activity in adults, those of us aged 18-64 should be undertaking 150 minutes of moderate-intensity aerobic activity a week, or 75 minutes of vigorous-intensity activity.
 But how do you know if you're hitting those numbers?
 Well, an easy way to keep tabs is by investing in one of the best fitness trackers to monitor your daily activity.

 Fitness trackers can help boost your overall wellbeing, as they remind you to move more throughout the day if you have a tendency to be sedentary (hey, we all enjoy a Netflix binge).
 They'll act as your a cheerleader, displaying your steps taken, calories burned and fitness goals completed so that you can see what you've accomplished during the day.
+Some of them also have their own online fitness program, so you can enjoy a variety of exercise at home.

 If you're ok with wearing an activity tracker in bed, many of them can monitor your sleep to let you know what length and quality of sleep you're getting at present, and how you could improve it to feel healthier and more energized.